stonepros/stone/doc/dev/stone_krb_auth.rst

     ...

-4. Add a *principal for each Ceph cluster node* we want to be authenticated by
+4. Add a *principal for each Stone cluster node* we want to be authenticated by
    Kerberos:

     a.
 Adding principals:  ::